return to homepage

 If your child is old enough to eat solids, you may want to try giving cold yogurt or applesauce.
 When this is not an option, you may need to dose with children's *Tylenol or Motrin first.
 When your child is once again comfortable, he may then be able to take a bottle or breastfeed.
 Be sure to contact the pediatrician when your child completely refuses to eat or drink for more than 24 hours.

-Trouble sleeping is frequently associated with twins teething.
-Your twins may have already been sleeping through the night, only to start waking up from teething pain.
+This is frequently associated with twins teething.
+Your twins may have already been sleeping through the night, only to start waking up from teething pain!
 Without the activity and distractions that go on during the day, this pain may be amplified to a teething child.

 Remedy: